arjenhill/bbo-docs/docs/README.md

 sidebar: auto
 ---

-# Documentation
+# Document

-> bbo is a useful utility collection library with zero dependencies.
+> bbo is A utility library of zero dependencies for JavaScript.

 ## Logs